 Advances students in the special knowledge and skills of assessing problems in children and adolescents.
 Developmentally appropriate interviewing techniques, clinical observation skills, and various assessment instruments useful for identifying the unique needs of these special populations are explored.
 Unique factors relevant to diagnostic criteria and diagnostic categories are considered.
-Prerequisite: CO 553 Counseling Children.
+Prerequisite: CO 602 Assessment and Measurement in Counseling.
 Two hours.